Bargaining on the 2021-2023 Article 16 (Salary) repoener has begun.

 The pay cut would not be applicable to NTTs or to those tenure-track faculty who started at WOU in fall term 2019 or later.
 WOU proposes no annual step increases, but step increases for promotion are included.

 We think WOU can do better by you, our hard-working faculty.
 Your WOUFT bargaining team will develop a counterproposal in the upcoming weeks.
-In fact, we have team meetings scheduled for the next two Fridays (April 30 and May 7th).
-If you have questions, ideas, or concerns please contact me or your bargaining team representative.
+If you have questions, ideas, or concerns please contact your bargaining team representative.
 Your voices are important.

-Our next full bargaining session is scheduled for May 18th and we have another scheduled in June and in July.
+Our next full bargaining session will be scheduled for late June or July.

 Link to the current CBA:

-New Letters of Agreement!
-Click on the appropriate link below to download the Donated Leave Bank LOA or the latest COVID-19 LOA.
+Recent Letters of Agreement: Click on the appropriate link below to download the Donated Leave Bank LOA or the latest COVID-19 LOA.

 WOUFT has negotiated and signed an LOA with administration permitting faculty who are leaving WOU to make a one-time donation of a maximum of 520 hours to the Donated Leave Bank.

 If you are a retiring faculty member who is considering making such a donation, please consult with HR to determine how it may affect your retirement distributions.

 The COVID-19 LOA, extended through Fall Term 2021, secures faculty members’ rights including: